ArchGryphon9362/teslabtapi/docs/start.md

 decodedMsg = VCSEC.FromVCSECMessage()
 decodedMsg.ParseFromString(exampleMsgRcvd[2:])

-# Check If The Car Is Telling Us To Wait For Something To Happen (the keycard getting tapped in this case)
+# Check If The Vehicle Is Telling Us To Wait For Something To Happen (the keycard getting tapped in this case)
 if decodedMsg.commandStatus.operationStatus == VCSEC.OperationStatus_E.OPERATIONSTATUS_WAIT:
-    print("Car Asking To Tap Key Card!")
+    print("Vehicle Asking To Tap Key Card!")

 # Key Card Tapped Example Message
 exampleKCTappedMsgRcvd = b'\x00\x0c\x22\x0a\x1a\x08\x12\x06\x0a\x04\x5f\x0d\x64\xb3'